"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 Loving our neighbors starts right here.
 Through meals, support, and everyday acts of care, we help meet local needs and build relationships.

-• Twice a month, a CTS team repackages food into family-sized portions.
-In addition, CTS provides regular financial support.
+• Twice a month, a church team repackages food into family-sized portions.
+In addition, we provide regular financial support.

 The Bellingham Food Bank provides free food to households in Whatcom County.

-• We provide cooked meals twice a month and restock the community’s pantry twice a year.
+• We prepare and deliver cooked meals twice a month and restock the community’s pantry twice a year.

 Gardenview Village is a 35-bed tiny home community that primarily serves people experiencing homelessness who are 55+ and/or medically fragile.